Leaders of Littles,

 Bless a Learner a Day

-Consider writing a learner’s name per day on a calendar (like the one above) and find a way to intentionally bless them on their name day.
+Consider writing a learner’s name per day on a calendar (like the one above or use our current December calendar) and find a way to intentionally bless them on their name day.
 It doesn’t need to be a gift.
 It doesn’t even need to be something you say directly to them.
 It could be praying for them.
 Speaking out on their behalf to another.
 Cleaning their desk.
 Slipping a note into their backpack.
 You get the idea.
 And I’m sure you have some of your own.
 We’d love to hear back with some of your favorite ways you blessed your learners this season.

 Meaning of Christmas Discussions

 Start each day with a discussion about the meaning of Christmas.
 Use it as your morning message, a journal prompt, or a discussion invitation.
 For Christian prompts, check out these Bible verses with conversations starters from Jules and Co.
 For secular prompts, check out ours (above and a printable version here).

 Countdown the days until Christmas break with a kindness challenge.
 Ten days before Christmas break, display a visual.
 Look at the picture above for some ideas.
 Or, print off one of these kindness challenges: Santa’s beard, The Gift of Kindness, or use a coloring page to write the challenge on daily.
 Each morning, reveal the day’s kindness challenge.
 Here are our top ten favorite kindness challenge ideas, but feel free to use your own: